OzgeKocaoglu/RPG-Bot/README.md

    !ödemeli
 ```

- **Check**: Mods checks the roleplay channels and if they decide that everything is all right then they will print this command and this command creates a log.
+:heavy_check_mark: **Check**: Mods checks the roleplay channels and if they decide that everything is all right then they will print this command and this command creates a log.

 ```
   !denetlendi
 ```

- **Warn**: Insert a warn to the user profile because of the role play rule violation.
+ :warning: **Warn**: Insert a warn to the user profile because of the role play rule violation.

 ```
   !rpuyari + @username + reason